Oxsomi/core3/docs/oiSH.md

 - DXIL has the concept of sampler comparison states, but SPIRV just sees them as samplers.
 If DXIL and SPIRV binaries are merged it will promote sampler register type to sampler comparison register type.
 - DXIL has more info about the texture primitive than SPIRV, though SPIRV has a format (which DXIL doesn't have).
 This means that formatId will always come from SPIRV and texture primitive from DXIL.
 SPIRV's texture primitive is unreliable for use for DXIL.
 - When stripping SPIRV info from one that has both DXIL and SPIRV, it will keep the reflection data it gained from merging the two.
 This is intentional, as this would allow you to re-gain some reflection info that is missing from DXIL and keeps the reflection data consistent across two different splits.
+- Combining DXIL and SPIRV underestimates dormant extensions, it could be possible a certain extension isn't present in DXIL or SPIRV, however if it can't be queried by the underlying format then it's impossible to tell.
+In this case, it will assume the extension the shader was compiled with is leading and so remove it from being dormant.
+  - Dormant extensions include all extensions that are supported by the shader mode (DXIL or SPIRV) but that weren't detected.
+This allows easy merging of dormant extensions by just bitwise ANDing them and getting an underestimated version of dormant extensions.

 ## Changelog